yasserare/notes/README.md

              - for me, I should not be hungry or unhydrated, tired (Sleep) or thinking (Meditation) about anything too much conciousely and unconciousely.
         * Make a grand gesture:
              - Make huge efforts to provide a deep work session, the bigger the effort the better.
 This will conciousely and unconciousely will stress you (in a good way) to go deeper than usual.
+        * Open offices and 13 like places are great places for miracles to happen especially when there is diversity in disciplines, but it open working places should be combines with sound proof closed rooms(not necessarily this exact idea, it could be just your own home desk) for deep work.

 # LVM (Logical Volume Management):
    * IT is a form of Storage virtualization.